-We believe God calls us to “go” and minister where people are, not to wait for them to come to where we are at 11 on Sunday morning.
+We believe God calls us to “go” and minister where people are, not just to wait for them to come to where we are at 11 on Sunday morning.
 That is the mandate of Christ’s “Great Commission” in the Bible.

 Clergy Support Memorial Church is an independent Christian Church and part of the emerging church movement.

-Our headquarters Church in Ottawa became incorporated by Letter Patent May 27, 1997.
+Our headquarters church in Ottawa became incorporated by Letter Patent May 27, 1997.
 It was recognized as a registered charity May 27, 1998.

 Beginning with one minister in 1994, the national Clergy Support Memorial Church now has over 600 Ordained and Appointed, Designated Ministers (DM) in various Provinces.